 In addition, when the activity through your business account reaches certain thresholds or involves certain business segments or activities, you are required by the card networks to agree to a Commercial Entity Agreement to allow you to continue accepting Visa and MasterCard payments.
 In this case, these Commercial Entity Agreements will apply to any payment processed by PayPal on your behalf and will form part of this user agreement.

 When you close your PayPal account, we will cancel any scheduled or incomplete transactions.
-You must withdraw any PayPal balance from your PayPal account prior to closing it.
-You cannot withdraw PayPal balances associated with digital gift certificates/cards that are purchased through PayPal Digital Gifts and linked to your account as payment methods.
+You must withdraw or transfer any PayPal balance from your PayPal account before closing it.
+If you have not provided the required identifying information to us, or if we are unable to verify the required identifying information you provide, you must transfer any PayPal balance to a linked bank account or debit card.
+You cannot withdraw or transfer digital gift certificates/cards that are purchased through PayPal Digital Gifts and linked to your PayPal account as payment methods.
 However, even without your PayPal account, you can still use the codes you received by email when you purchased the gift certificates/cards to make purchases.

 You will remain liable for all obligations related to your PayPal account even after the PayPal account is closed.